airsplay/vokenization/README.md

 #### Finetuning on GLUE Tasks
 The pre-trained snapshots are evaluated by fine-tuning them on the [GLUE](https://gluebenchmark.com/) benchmark.
-The code are modified from the huggingface [transformers](https://github.com/huggingface/transformers).
+The code is modified from the huggingface [transformers](https://github.com/huggingface/transformers).

 Running GLUE evaluation for snapshots from different epochs:
 ```bash